 Gilead’s First-in-Class HIV Drug Sunlenca Offers Much-Needed Option

 The FDA recently approved a new HIV drug for a small patient population desperately in need of treatments.
-And the twice-yearly medication’s annual price came below the level that respondents to a Zitter Insights poll said they would consider a good value.
+And the twice-yearly medication’s annual price is below the level that respondents to a Zitter Insights poll said they would consider a good value.
 The medication comes with both potential advantages and disadvantages for patients, providers and payers, say industry experts.